The best Fujifilm cameras in 2023, from X-mount mirrorless to medium format

 -

 The Fujifilm X-T5 is the company's latest camera in its hugely popular X-T range.
-I love Fujifilm's X-T range for its incredible blend of classic style, which takes influence from vintage film cameras, with traditional dials on the top of the camera which will help you change ISO and shutter speed settings quickly.
-But don't let the retro looks fool you, the X-T5 though is also at the cutting edge for digital camera tech.
+Now I am someone who owns just a few too many vintage film cameras – so naturally I love Fujifilm's X-T range for its incredible classic style, which takes influence from classic cameras from the days of film.
+The X-T5 features traditional dials on the top of the camera which will help you change ISO and shutter speed settings quickly.
+But don't let the retro looks fool you, under the hood, the X-T5 is also at the cutting edge for digital camera tech.

-The X-T5 has an excellent 40.2MP sensor, 10-bit 4:2:2 video at 6.2K/30P, and a 3-way tilting touchscreen for flexible image composition that is ideal for professionals or serious enthusiasts alike.
-I use the X-T5 as my personal camera, and I am blown away by the image quality of such a compact and lightweight camera.
+Like all X Series cameras, the Fujifilm X-T5 has an APC-C sensor with a massive 40.2MP resolution, which is also capable of recording 10-bit 4:2:2 video at 6.2K/30P, has in-body stabilization for steady shooting, and a 3-way tilting touchscreen for flexible image composition – this is a camera that is ideal for professionals or serious enthusiasts alike.
 If anyone says that APS-C sensors are fundamentally worse than full-frame, then I would counter with this camera.

 If you are not convinced by the classic body and dials, then I would recommend checking out the similarly specced Fujifilm X-H2 (further down this list).
-It features the same sensor and processor as the X-T5, but a more modern body that might suit busy pros.
+It features the same sensor and processor as the X-T5, but a more modern body without the retro dials which might suit busy pros.
 You can see our Fujifilm X-T5 vs X-H2 if you're not sure which is right for you.

 Read more: Fujifilm X-T5 review